ccs-amsterdam/r-course-material/tutorials/r-tidy-12-reshaping.md

 The wealth data above is now 'too long' to be tidy: the measurement for each country is spread over multiple rows, listing the three different measurement levels (decile, percentile, promille).
 In effect, we want to undo one level of gathering, by `spread`ing the column over multiple columns.

-Ths syntax for the spread call is similar to that for pivot\_longer: `{r, eval=F}pivot_wider(data, names_from=key_column, values_from=value_column)`.
+Ths syntax for the spread call is similar to that for pivot\_longer: `pivot_wider(data, names_from=key_column, values_from=value_column)`.
 Before we had the arguments names\_to and values\_to, to specify the column names of the new stacked (i.e. long format) columns.
 This time, we have the names\_from and values\_from arguments to reverse the process.
 For each unique value in the names\_from column a new column will be created, with the corresponding value in the values\_from column in the cell.

 ``` r
 wealth = pivot_wider(wealth, names_from=measurement, values_from=value)